mwellick/social-media-api/README.md

 ## About project:

-This is the Social Media API platform for creating amd managing user accounts,posts,comments,likes/unlikes, follows/unfollows.
+This is the Social Media API platform for creating and managing user accounts,posts,comments,likes/unlikes, follows/unfollows.
 It provides a comprehensive set of features for building a social media application, including user authentication, profile management, post creation and interaction, comment threads, and user following capabilities.
-The API is built using Django and Django REST framework, ensuring reliability, scalability, and security for your social media application."
+The API is built using Django and Django REST framework, ensuring reliability, scalability, and security for social media application."

 ### Technologies that were included to this project: